The Sport and Active Recreation Plan

 Public Launch of DRAFT Noosa Sport and Active Recreation Plan 2017

-A great night at the launch of the Draft Sport and Active Recreation Plan recently at Noosa Springs Resort.
-Key note speaker Wayne Goldsmith gave the crowd more than a few things to think about to enable sport and active recreation organisations to 'survive' in a changing and challenging industry.
+The draft plan was recently launched for public feedback at Noosa Springs Resort.
+The key note speaker Wayne Goldsmith gave the crowd more than a few things to think about to enable sport and active recreation organisations to 'survive' in a changing and challenging industry.
 See video

 Definitions of Sport and Active Recreation